 Tip

-One of the things you’ll have to do when creating and running a virtual machine to install Linux is give the virtualized OS permission to access features on your Mac, like its camera and microphone. macOS has lots of controls to help you manage privacy, such as specifying which apps can record the screen and which have access to your Desktop and Documents folders.
-In fact, there are so many settings that it can be difficult to keep track of them.
-One easy way to do that is to use CleanMyMac X’s Privacy module.
-You can also use it to delete items in your Recent Items List, clear browsing data, and remove the unsecure public Wi-Fi networks your Mac has stored so that it doesn’t automatically connect to them in the future.
-You can download CleanMyMac X for free here and try it for yourself.
+When setting up a virtual machine to install Linux, you’ll need to grant access to your Mac’s features, like camera and microphone. macOS has lots of privacy controls that can be difficult to track.
+One easy way to do that is to use CleanMyMac’s Protection feature.
+You can also use it to delete items in your Recent Items List, clear browsing data, and remove insecure public Wi-Fi networks.
+You can download CleanMyMac for free here and try it for yourself.

 CleanMyMac - Application permissions